NHSDigital/software-engineering-quality-framework/principles/test-automation.md

 ## Context

 * These notes are part of a broader set of [principles](../principles.md)
-* Further reading / training courses about test automation: (TO DO)
+* TO DO: Further reading / training courses about test automation
+* TO DO: Reference to the Automation Working Group (link to terms of reference?)

 ## Principles